 Breast Health: Are Nipple Bumps Normal?

 Your body’s health is important, so it’s critical to be aware of any changes in order to avoid future health problems.
 You might have noticed nipple bumps; did you know they're normal?
 Find out more below.

 As a woman matures, she experiences a wide variety of changes.
 They can appear or disappear with time, and many may go unnoticed.
-Nipple bumps are one such example.
+Nipple bumps, or Morgagni tubercles, are one such example.
 They are sebaceous glands that aren’t usually a cause for concern.
 However, if you would like more assurance on the matter then you should make an appointment with your doctor.